Clara von Hatzfeldt: Society life

 After her marriage, Princess Clara became prominent in aristocratic German and English society and was "the leading American hostess in London for many years."
 She attended Mrs. Adair's Fancy Dress Ball in London on 11 May 1903 costumed as Queen Esther wearing "...yellow chiffon with jewelled embroidery; a rose-coloured veil depending from an Oriental head-dress... sandals, and toe-rings on bare feet."

 She collected jewelry, including a famous aquamarine necklace given to Emma Hartmann of White Lodge by Edward VII when he was Prince of Wales.
 Clara acquired it in 1910 and gifted it to her step-mother Arabella.

 Death and estate battle

-After a chill contracted a week earlier, Princess Clara died in England on December 18, 1928.
+After a chill contracted a week earlier, Princess Clara died in London on 18 December 1928.
 Her funeral was held at the Roman Catholic Church in Windsor, where she was a parishioner for many years.